Anushar20201/wordtrust/README.md

  - THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

 ### Link
-This can be accessible at : https://github.com/Anushar20201/wordtrust
+This can be accessible at : https://wordtrust.herokuapp.com/

-### Video

 ### Screenshot